ON THIS PAGE: You will learn about the different types of treatments doctors use for people with penile cancer. Use the menu to see other pages.

 People with recurrent cancer sometimes experience emotions such as despair, disbelief, or fear.
 You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

 Recovery from cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and for most people, advanced cancer is difficult to discuss.
+This diagnosis is stressful, and for some people, advanced cancer is difficult to discuss.
 It is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns so that they can provide care that is consistent with your wishes.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
 Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.